samwightt/chorale/README.md

 # Chorale

-Chorale is a blazing-fast Notion renderer that makes your content sing.
-It's built to be as simple and as flexible as possible.
+Chorale is a set of tools for interacting with the Notion API and rendering Notion pages.
+Chorale contains a blazing-fast Notion page renderer, the most accurate, type-safe Notion JSON parser, an extremely fast Notion API library, and much more.

-Chorale renders Notion content statically to a whatever type you want.
+Chorale's renderer outputs Notion content statically to whatever type you want.
 The default `ui` crate renders it to a string, which allows Chorale to render the contents of a large Notion page in *microseconds*.

-Chorale 2 is currently under active development.
+Chorale is currently under active development.
 This page will be updated often, so be sure to check it!

 ## Supported Blocks